 A Different Kind of October Fest

 Prior to the 1990s, Halloween was not commonly observed in Germany.
 This fright fest with Celtic roots was, unfortunately, a uniquely American party.
 However, in 1991, Karneval festivities in February were abruptly canceled due to the start of the first Gulf War.
 The producers of costumes, candies and toys had to think of other opportunities to sell their wares to Germans.
 What better way to do this than to celebrate Halloween in October?
 After all, it was already very popular in the United States!
 Halloween in October was warmly welcomed, and the ghoulish celebration is now (almost) as popular as Oktoberfest!
 This is especially true when it comes to the party club circuits.

-While too old to trick-or-treat, teenagers in Germany love to throw Halloween parties.
-These parties are very similar to those hosted by teenagers in the U.S. Popular beverages served on Halloween are hot apple punch and cold “blood punch.”
-This blood punch can be made from grape juice, rum and lemon juice served in a carved out pumpkin!
-Or one can use a mix of black currant juice and blood oranges.
+When too old to trick-or-treat, teenagers in Germany love to throw Halloween parties.
+These parties are very similar to those hosted by teenagers in the U.S. Uniquely German Halloween party beverages include hot apple punch and cold “blood punch — made from grape juice, rum and lemon juice served in a carved out pumpkin.
 How about the “Dragonblood Drink,” made from grenadine, lemon juice, cherry juice and orange/pineapple juice?
-The addition of alcohol at parties with youngsters even as old as 18 years is acceptable in Germany due to the drinking age being much lower for teenagers than in the U.S. Like many other countries around the world, Germans have their own special Halloween snacks and dishes!
+The drinking age for teenagers is much lower in Germany, so the inclusion of alcohol at parties with youngsters even as old as 18 years is acceptable.
+To color food, use red beet juice or black elderberry syrup.
+Like many other countries around the world, Germans have their own special Halloween snacks and dishes!
 For example, spicy deviled eggs or pumpkin soup are very popular even among German youth.